 Te Kāwai Toro was established in 2003 by the J R McKenzie Trust to proactively support and enable Māori Development.
 The catalyst was a review that identified that only a small percentage of Trust funds were allocated to Māori, and an under representation of Māori in J R McKenzie Trust’s philanthropic activities.

 For Te Kāwai Toro, a commitment to uphold a supporting role in Māori development has continued throughout its various strategic projects.

 Initiatives driven by dedicated whānau/hapū/iwi/rōpū where inter-dependency is a common focus aligns well with the strategic goals of Te Kāwai Toro.

-Over the last 11 years, Te Kāwai Toro has had the honour and privilege of witnessing ground-breaking Māori development initiatives of current and past and past grantees throughout Aotearoa.
+Over the last 11 years, Te Kāwai Toro has had the honour and privilege of witnessing ground-breaking Māori development initiatives of current and past kaikōkiri (rōpū supported by the Trust) throughout Aotearoa.

-Current Te Kāwai Toro committee members are Manaia King (Chair), Paula Therese-King (on study leave), Chelsea Grootveld, Jane Montgomery, Joan Smith, Eric Keys, and Marama Tākao.
+Current Te Kāwai Toro committee members are Chelsea Grootveld (Chair), Paula Therese-King, Jane Montgomery, Joan Smith, Jerry Norman, Manaia King and Marama Tākao.

 This fund provides small grants for rōpū/organisations in support of Māori led development for any of the following:

 For more information, please contact Marama Tākao by clicking the contact button below.

 The inaugural International Funders for Indigenous Peoples (IFIP) Pacific Regional Hui held in early May, was organised in conjunction with Te Wānanga o Raukawa and Philanthropy NZ.
 Over 170 people attended the event.